Skip to main content

 • Aren’t localized

-• Are indexed in the variants array (for the product-level record model)
+• Are indexed in the variants array (for the Base product and Attribute-sliced record models)

 • Use the default Salesforce B2C Commerce attribute name (with dot notation)